Post-Operative Medication Instructions for Your Colleyville, TX Oral Surgery

 Contact Your Grapevine Oral Surgeon

 Click here to review pre-operative medication instructions.
 If you have any additional questions, concerns – or in case of an emergency – please contact us online or call us at (817) 552-3223.
-Dr. Tye has provided high-quality care for over twenty years.
+Dr. Tye has provided high-quality care for over twenty-five years.
 We are proud to serve Colleyville, TX and the outlying areas of Keller, Southlake, Euless, and Bedford.
 Thank you for trusting our office with your treatment.
 We look forward to working with you.